 In an era in which the life sciences increasingly converge with information technology, the terrain of security is being fundamentally reconfigured.
 Noran Shafik Fouad’s article offers a timely and incisive intervention into this evolving “cyber-bio” confluence: what she terms “cyberbiosecurity”.
 At its core, the article asks: how should we understand the governance of bioinformation in the new normal of post-Covid, digitally mediated science?
 How are threat discourses being co-produced with policy regimes, and what are the equity and power implications of framing bio-information as a strategic asset subject to cyber-threats?
 The article maps this terrain, critiques dominant framings, and issues normative guidance for treating bioinformation as a global common good rather than merely a national strategic resource.

-This review takes Fouad’s argument seriously, but evaluates it from the perspective of cyber resilience, assurance and real systems: where threats are tested, mitigated, and governed in practice rather than theorised in the abstract.
+This review takes Fouad’s argument seriously, but evaluates it from the perspective of operational security and real systems: where risks are mitigated and governed in practice rather than theorised in the abstract.

 2. Defining the Field: Cyberbiosecurity in Context